andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_lifestyle.md

 {% import 'macros.html' as m %}

-Oslo as a great place to live
-* Public transit
-* Not many cars
-* Almost all cars are electric
-* Soccer match

 <h4 class="article-subheader">Oslo Has A Smell</h4>
-It takes a week as a temporary resident of Oslo for me to notice the smell.
+I'm a temporary resident of Oslo for nearly a week before I notice the smell.

 A pervasive, gaseous odor permeating the city from Sk&oslash;yen to H&oslash;ybr&aring;ten.
 Anywhere you go you can't escape it.

-I finally realize the smell while waiting for an electric streetcar in the heart of downtown.
+I finally recognize the smell while waiting for an electric streetcar in the heart of downtown.
 Underneath the light of a streetlamp I notice the boulevard is wholly devoid of rambling automobiles; the only passenger vehicles within my visual grasp sit idly, oat bags full of